tanikina/claim-verification-nlp/index.md

     <details>
     <summary>Summary</summary>

-     This work examines **LLMs** with in-context learning for news claim verification, and finds that only with 4-shot demonstration examples, the performance of several prompting methods becomes comparable with previous supervised models.
+     This work examines <b>LLMs</b> with in-context learning for news claim verification, and finds that only with 4-shot demonstration examples, the performance of several prompting methods becomes comparable with previous supervised models.

-     The paper introduces **a prompting method** which directs LLMs to **separate a claim into several subclaims** and then **verify each of them via multiple questions-answering steps** progressively.
+     The paper introduces <b>a prompting method</b> which directs LLMs to <b>separate a claim into several subclaims</b> and then <b>verify each of them via multiple questions-answering steps</b> progressively.
     </details>

 ### Additional papers: